Should I Finance a Car for 72 Months With Bad Credit?

 My advice to car buyers with credit issues BEFORE choosing to extend the term out to 72 months:

-- Choose the shortest finance term possible so you can still comfortably afford the monthly payment.
+- Choose the shortest finance term possible to afford the monthly payment comfortably.

-- Choose a less expensive vehicle instead of extending your loan term to buy a more expensive one, reestablish your credit, and reward yourself at a future date.
+- Choose a less expensive vehicle instead of extending your loan term to buy a more expensive one, reestablish your credit, and reward yourself later.

 - Apply for a bad credit loan online to avoid any car dealer scams.
-This will tell you exactly where you stand and what you can afford before visiting a car dealership.
-Recommended companies such as AutoCreditExpress and InstantCarLoan will connect you with a dealer in your local area to help you reestablish your credit history.
+Before visiting a car dealership, this will tell you exactly where you stand and what you can afford.
+Recommended companies such as AutoCreditExpress and Myautoloan will connect you with a dealer in your local area to help you reestablish your credit history.

 72-Month Term FAQs